ralphjsmit/filament/packages/forms/docs/10-rich-editor.md

 ## Customizing the toolbar buttons

 You may set the toolbar buttons for the editor using the `toolbarButtons()` method.
-The options shown here are the defaults.
-In addition to these, `'h1'` is also available:
+The options shown here are the defaults:

 ```php
 use Filament\Forms\Components\RichEditor;